antlr/antlr4/runtime/Cpp/cmake/README.md

 antlr_target(Sample T.g4)
 ```

-do note that this command will do nothing unless the outputs of `Sample`, i.e. `ANTLR_Sample_CXX_OUTPUTS` gets used by some target.
+Note that this command will do nothing unless the outputs of `Sample`, i.e. `ANTLR_Sample_CXX_OUTPUTS` gets used by some target.

 ## Documentation for ExternalAntlr4Cpp